imagineLife/big-site/content/k8s/in-depth/authn.md

 All user access is managed by the apiserver.
 The kube-apiserver authenticates requests prior to processing the request.
 #### Leverage Static Files To Hold User AuthN Details
+##### Static User Details
 **Even though these static-file approaches are possible, this is not recommended.**

 Consider using a csv file with 3 cols: pw,un,uid.
+A 4th column can also exist to assign users to groups.

-The filename can be passed as an option to the kube-apiserver....hmm...
+The filename can be passed as an option to the kube-apiserver -

 To auth with one of those users:
 `curl -v -k https://master-node-ip-here:6443/api/v1/pods -u "un:pw"`

-A 4th column can exist to assign users to groups.
+##### Static Token Files
 Static Token Files can also work:
 ```csv
 tokenval,un1,pw1,grp1